How to Participate in the Courthouse Grant Program

 Previous Grant Application Timeline, Procedures, and Forms

 Applications are evaluated and grants awarded based on factors related to the specific building, the project proposal, and community support.
 Factors and weighting are listed for the previous application round below.
-Application and scoring history for previous rounds can be found here.

 Regional Reviewers